 For Council and Advisory Body Rosters, visit the “Rosters” webpage, or use the link to the left for each major advisory body.

 The Pacific Fishery Management Council consists of the Council itself, Council advisory bodies, and Council staff.

 The Council consists of 14 voting members, including one representative of each states’ management agency, one obligatory member from each state, four at-large members, one tribal representative and one NMFS representative.
 The Secretary of Commerce appoints the obligatory, at-large, and tribal representatives, others are appointed by their respective agencies.
 The Council also has 5 non-voting members representing the U.S. Fish and Wildlife Service, Pacific States Marine Fisheries Commission, The U.S. Coast Guard, the State of Alaska, and the Department of State.
 NMFS regional general council provides legal advice to the Council.
 The Council make decisions based on majority vote.

 The Council has appointed a staff consisting of an Executive Director and Deputy Director, staff officers, and administrative staff.
-The Council staff provides support for the Council by arranging and planning meetings, providing briefing materials, staffing committees, facilitating implementation of fishery management plans, and administering funds for Council and committee expenses.
+The Council staff provides support for the Council by arranging and planning meetings, providing briefing materials, staffing advisory bodies, facilitating implementation of fishery management plans, and administering funds for Council and committee expenses.